How to get a job in data science

 - Bayesian thinking and modeling

 Once you have the foundations of data analysis down, you can start to learn how to code.
+You can also take a data science course.

 Step 2: Learn how to code